yu22238/2023-group-12/README.md

 ### GameObject
 The top level of this hierarchy is occupied by the abstract class, GameObject, which is the base class for all visible objects in the game.
 It contains essential properties such as position, tag, width, and height.
 Additionally, it has two essential methods: "update" and "display".
 The "update" method updates the game object's state and is called every 1/120 second.
 The "display" method is responsible for drawing images on the screen and is called every frame (1/60 second).

-The GameObject class has three classes that extend it: Character, Tile, and Bullet.
-These classes are responsible for creating and managing characters, tiles, and bullets in the game.
+The GameObject class has several classes that extend it, including Character, Tile, Bullet, Diamond, River, DestinationGate, Button and Blocker.
+These classes are responsible for creating and managing characters, tiles, and all the interactive elements in the game.
 ### Character
 Two subclasses of the Character class are Player and Enemy, which represent the player character and the enemy characters, respectively.
-The Player and Enemy classes inherit all the properties and methods of the Character class.
+The Player and Enemy classes inherit all the properties and methods of the Character class, which handles the collision detection between character and platform while moving.

+The players have the abilities of jumping and firing bullets, they can also collet diamonds in the map.
+Every enemy in scene has a patrol area in which they move from left to right.
+The bullets can reduce to health of hitted enemies, and players will lose health once touched the enemies as well.

+There are two players in the game, namely Watergirl and Fireboy, which all extends from Player class, and four types of enemies namely Cucumber, Pirate, Captain and BigGuy, which all extends Enemy class.

 The Character class aggregates three classes: Animator, StateMachine, and Collider.
 This means that, besides inheriting properties, the Character class has instances of these classes, and it can use their functionality to control the state and animation of the character objects in the game.
 ### Animator